pauleve/mpd-dynamic/README.md

-# mpd-dynamic - Dynamic playlists for MPD using Spotify
+# mpd-dynamic - Dynamic playlists for MPD using Spotify and LastFM

 This script will auto-complete your MPD playlist using track recommendations from Spotify and LastFM.